upsight/doctor/docs/types.rst

 schema file to represent a type.
 You can use a definition within the schema as your type or the root type of the schema.

-This type is unique in that you don't need to explictly define a :attr:`~doctor.types.JsonSchema.description` attribute on your class as it will use the one defined in the schema.
+This type will use the json schema to set the description, example and native type attributes of the class.
+This type should not be used directly, instead you should use :func:`~doctor.types.json_schema_type` to create your class.

 Attributes
 ##########

+* :attr:`~doctor.types.JsonSchema.definition_key` - The key of the definition
+  within your schema that should be used for the type.
 * :attr:`~doctor.types.SuperType.description` - A human readable description
   of what the type represents.
 This will be used when generating documentation.
+  This value will automatically get loaded from your schema definition.
+* :attr:`~doctor.types.SuperType.example` - An example value to send to the endpoint when generating API documentation.
+This value will automatically get loaded from your schema definition.
 * :attr:`~doctor.types.JsonSchema.schema_file` - The full path to the schema file.
   This attribute is required to be defined on your class.
-* :attr:`~doctor.types.JsonSchema.definition_key` - The key of the definition
-  within your schema that should be used for the type.

 Example
 #######